rnag/dataclass-wizard/README.rst

-The attribute ``skip_defaults`` in the inner ``Meta`` class can be enabled, to exclude such field values from serialization.The ``to_dict`` method (or the ``asdict`` helper function) can also be passed an ``exclude`` argument, containing a list of one or more dataclass field names to exclude from the serialization process.
+The attribute ``skip_defaults`` in the inner ``Meta`` class can be enabled, to exclude such field values from serialization.The ``to_dict`` method (or the ``asdict`` helper function) can also be passed an ``skip_defaults`` argument, which should have the same result.
 An example of both these approaches is shown below.

 .. code:: python3